robric/ha-cluster-with-mx/README.md

 Now the virtual topology is installed

-7. Edit the contrail ansible deployer (it should have been cloned in the previous step)
+7. Edit the contrail ansible deployer

-edit the instances.yaml (auto-generation is not automated yet)
+Conntect to the VXLAN Hub host and edit the Contrail ansible config file instances.yaml (auto-generation is not automated yet)
+Things such as ntp server or Host IP of your physical hosts must be updated on all nodes.

 ```
 cd